zama-ai/tfhe-rs/CONTRIBUTING.md

     Reviewer -->> GitHub: Merge if pipeline green
 ```

-> [!Note]
+{% hint style="info" %}

->Useful details:
+## Useful details:

->* pipeline is triggered by humans
+- pipeline is triggered by humans
->* review team is located in Paris timezone, pipeline launch will most likely happen during office hours
+- review team is located in Paris timezone, pipeline launch will most likely happen during office hours
->* direct changes to CI related files are not allowed for external contributors
+- direct changes to CI related files are not allowed for external contributors
->* run `make pcc` to fix any build errors before pushing commits
+- run `make pcc` to fix any build errors before pushing commits
+{% endhint %}

 ## 8. Data versioning